 3.2.2.
-Mobility with single SA pair (mobile-initiated rekey)
+Mobility with a Single SA Pair (Mobile-Initiated Rekey)

-The mobile host may decide to rekey the SAs at the same time that it is notifying the peer of the new address.
+The mobile host may decide to rekey the SAs at the same time that it notifies the peer of the new address.
 In this case, the above procedure described in Figure 3 is slightly modified.
-The UPDATE message sent from the mobile host includes an ESP\INFO with the "Old SPI" set to the previous SPI, the "New SPI" set to the desired new SPI value for the incoming SA, and the Keymat Index desired.
+The UPDATE message sent from the mobile host includes an ESP\INFO with the OLD SPI set to the previous SPI, the NEW SPI set to the desired new SPI value for the incoming SA, and the KEYMAT Index desired.
 Optionally, the host may include a DIFFIE\HELLMAN parameter for a new Diffie-Hellman key.
-The peer completes the request for rekey as is normally done for HIP rekeying, except that the new address is kept as UNVERIFIED until the UPDATE nonce challenge is received as described above.
+The peer completes the request for a rekey as is normally done for HIP rekeying, except that the new address is kept as UNVERIFIED until the UPDATE nonce challenge is received as described above.
 Figure 4 illustrates this scenario.

+Mobile Host

+Peer Host

-Mobile Host Peer Host UPDATE(ESP\INFO, LOCATOR, SEQ, [DIFFIE\HELLMAN]) -----> UPDATE(ESP\INFO, SEQ, ACK, [DIFFIE\HELLMAN,] ECHO\REQUEST) <-----UPDATE(ACK, ECH0\RESPONSE) ----->
+UPDATE(ESP\INFO, LOCATOR, SEQ, [DIFFIE\HELLMAN]) UPDATE(ESP\INFO, SEQ, ACK, [DIFFIE\HELLMAN,] ECHO\REQUEST) UPDATE(ACK, ECHO\RESPONSE)

-Figure 4: Readdress with mobile-initiated rekey
+Figure 4: Readdress with Mobile-Initiated Rekey

 3.2.3.
-Host multihoming
+Host Multihoming

 A (mobile or stationary) host may sometimes have more than one interface or global address.
 The host may notify the peer host of the additional interface or address by using the LOCATOR parameter.
-To avoid problems with the ESP anti-replay window, a host SHOULD use a different SA for each interface or address used to receive packets from the peer host, when multiple locator pairs are being used simultaneously rather than sequentially.
+To avoid problems with the ESP anti-replay window, a host SHOULD use a different SA for each interface or address used to receive packets from the peer host when multiple locator pairs are being used simultaneously rather than sequentially.